What is a Strategic Management Model?

 Components of the Strategic Management Model

-The strategic management model is composed of interconnected components that guide organizations through the phases of crafting, executing, and assessing strategies.
+The strategic management model comprises interconnected components that guide organizations through the phases of crafting, executing, and evaluating strategies.

-These components are also the steps of the strategic management model overview, which help an organization ensure an organized approach to attaining its goals while adjusting to changing business circumstances.
+These components are also part of the strategic management model overview, which helps an organization ensure an organized approach to attaining its goals while adjusting to changing business needs.

-Strategy formulation lays the groundwork for achieving the organization’s vision and mission.
+Strategy formulation creates the foundation for the realization of the vision and mission of the organization.
 Key activities include:

-- Defining Vision and Mission: These statements set the direction and purpose of the organization, acting as a guide for all strategic efforts.
+- Defining Vision and Mission: These statements establish the path and purpose of the organization, which then serve as a guide to all strategic endeavors of the organization.

-- Analyzing Internal and External Environments: Conducting audits such as SWOT (Strengths, Weaknesses, Opportunities, Threats) helps identify potential advantages and risks.
+- Analyzing Internal and External Environments: An audit, such as a SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats), will help determine the possible benefits and threats.

 Executing Strategies Effectively: